 This book spoke to me as a prime example of things not always being what they appear.
-Most people know Thomas Edison as the inventor of the incandescent lightbulb, but author Edmund Morris shows us the Edison we might not know – Edison the philosopher, the chemist, the botanist, the founder of nearly 250 companies, the holder of more than 1,000 patents.
-Most people know BGSU as a tier-one, comprehensive public university, but we are so much more than that, including a strong and active high-research university – a role that is more important than ever as several measures of innovation and invention show decline.
+Most people know Thomas Edison as the inventor as the incandescent lightbulb, but author Edmund Morris shows us the Edison we might not know - Edison the philosopher, the chemist, the botanist, the founder of nearly 250 companies, the holder of more than 1,000 patents.
+Most people know BGSU as a tier-one, comprehensive public university, but we are so much more than that, including a strong and active high-research university - a role that is more important than ever as several measures of innovation and invention show decline.

 by Christopher Newfield

 I fear that higher education has lost the trust of the public.
 The United States is at a crossroads.
 Can we fix this "great mistake"?
 Our students are falling behind their international peers in attainment.
 Now more than ever, there is a national doubt of higher education.
 Author Christopher Newfield believes that we risk economic inequality and the fall of the middle class if we do not come together and act.
 This book provides a path forward for us to rebuild and reverse this mistake, one that requires action aligning our purpose to create public good.

 by Martin Rees

 Author Martin Rees' view on our rapidly changing world, and the existential risks we are facing, has never been more relevant.
 He argues that our future is tied to science - a stand we are seeing played out on a global stage every single day.
 The sciences Rees identifies - biotechnology, cybertechnology, robotics and AI - will positively impact what is yet to come, and as a public university, for the public good, BGSU could play a major role in educating the future leaders of those fields.

 by Damon Williams